Wondering what’s up in the world of art in Chicago? Check out our roundup of the latest news in the scene.

 Heidi Reitmaier is the new director of education at the MCA, and she has previously worked as a curator and educator in London and Canada, such as at the Vancouver Art Gallery.
 Reitmaier was also the head of special projects at London’s Mayfair gallery in 2001 when a janitor accidentally mistook Damien Hirst artwork for detritus and tossed it.

 At the Art Institute, Judith Russi Kirshner is the new deputy director for education.
 She was formerly dean of the college of architecture and the arts at the University of Illinois at Chicago; she was also curator at the MCA 1976–1980.
 In 2000, she curated an important posthumous retrospective of the artist Christina Ramberg’s drawings, at UIC’s Gallery 400.

 Three area contemporary art curators have left Chicago institutions.
 Debora Wood has left Northwestern University’s art museum, The Block.
 She was the senior curator, and a specialist in modern and contemporary printmaking.
 Wood’s 13-year tenure ended as The Block’s new director, Lisa Corrin, stepped in last year.
 A former curator, Corrin arranged for The Block to display the current Terry Adkins solo exhibition.

-Kate Bussard, associate curator of photography at the Art Institute since 2006 (and since 2004 as assistant curator), is moving into an endowed position as curator of photography at the Princeton University Art Museum.
+Katherine Bussard, associate curator of photography at the Art Institute since 2006 (and since 2004 as assistant curator), is moving into an endowed position as curator of photography at the Princeton University Art Museum.